 Nursing is the future of healthcare.
-This belief prompted me to take up the role of Programme Director (Nursing) at the Singapore Institute of Technology.
+This belief motivated me to accept the term appointment as Programme Director, Nursing at the Singapore Institute of Technology.

-I did not choose to be a nurse.
-I was a well-rounded student but did not have a specific career in mind in view of my multiple interests.
+I was unsure of what career to pursue in view of my multiple interests.
 The idea came to me just before I was due to enrol into university; my elder sister, who was an experienced nurse, introduced me to the profession.
 As I had done well academically, she thought that nursing science – founded on multidisciplinary sciences and the art of psychology, sociology, anthropology, economics, and communication – would be perfect for me.
 However, as much as I enjoyed the course in my first year of university, I was hit with an existential crisis.
 Did I really want to be a nurse?

 It was not until Year 2 when it became clear.
 As I began practising my skills in the wards, I found great joy in caring for my patients and applying the knowledge I have learnt.
 I loved every part of nursing – from establishing and maintaining nurse-patient relationships, to developing and implementing care plans to meet my patients’ needs.
 As we are with our patients 24/7, we are in a privileged and unique position to communicate their needs to other members of the healthcare team, as well as to see first-hand the impact of health and social policies on patients.